-Staging Areas assigned by local units or GBCC are managed by the local center manager or staging area manager.
+Staging Areas assigned by local units, or GBCC, are managed by the local center manager or staging area manager.

 Resources assigned to the Mob Center or Staging Areas are guaranteed 8 hours of time daily.
 They may be requested to work a longer day depending on need or fire weather forecast.
-See NWCG Standards for Interagency Incident Business Management (SIIBM) for information on duty day regulations.
+See NWCG NWCG for information on duty day regulations.